 UNDERSTANDING STEEL TARIFFS IN CANADA: IMPACTS ON IMPORTING, PRICING, AND COMPLIANCE

-Canada’s steel industry operates in a trade landscape where a single oversight—misclassifying a product’s country of melt (COM)—can lead to costly delays, audits, or retroactive tariffs.
+Canada’s steel industry operates in a trade landscape where a single oversight—misclassifying a product’s Country of Manufacture—can lead to costly delays, audits, or retroactive tariffs.

 With rising scrutiny on steel imports from non-United States-Mexico-Canada Agreement (USMCA) and non-Comprehensive Economic and Trade Agreement (CETA), businesses must navigate evolving compliance requirements to avoid financial penalties, supply chain disruptions, and exposure to unplanned costs.

-This article explores how Canadian businesses can mitigate risks by proactively verifying COM via mill test reports, optimizing supply chains with USMCA/CETA partners, and strengthening customs documentation.
+This article explores how Canadian businesses can mitigate risks by proactively verifying Country of Manufacture via mill test reports, optimizing supply chains with USMCA/CETA partners, and strengthening customs documentation.
 For companies reliant on imported steel, preparedness isn’t just strategic—it’s essential for survival in an uncertain trade climate.

 THE UNCERTAINTY AROUND TARIFFS AND STEEL IMPORTS